How to make an application backup

-13. You should have a folder at the path you specified in step 9).
-The folder contains mobiledit_backup.xml and other files and folder backup_files.
-It should look something like this picture
+13. You should have a folder on the path you specified in step 9.
+The folder contains the mobiledit_backup.xml and copied extracted files from the device.

 14. If you dig deeper into the backup_files folder, you will see it contains other subfolders called phone and file called fileHases.csv.
 In the phone folder, there are 4 subfolders with possible other sub/subfolders and files.